pedroheck/machine-learning-basics/README.md

 # machine-learning-basics
-A personal repo for practicing machine learning exercises
+A personal repo for studying Machine Learning base concepts.